sreekanthrajagopalan/mealplanner/README.md

 # TODO

 -   Replace `data/nutrients.csv` with complete USDA database
--   Move minimum and maximum portion size specifications to requirements
+-   Move availability, minimum, and maximum portion size specifications to requirements
 -   Move type specifications to requirements
 -   Include a carbon footprint metric objective
 -   Take existing inventory of ingredients and quantities and order ingredients as needed